r2devops/hub/jobs/aws_s3_sync/README.md

 2. Fill the variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` or `AWS_DEFAULT_REGION` with yours.
 See the [documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).
     ??? summary "Need a custom Endpoint ⚓ ?"
-        Just type your custom url in the variable `AWS_ENDPOINT` For example, you can find the custom endpoint url for Scaleway on thir [documentation](https://www.scaleway.com/en/docs/storage/object/api-cli/object-storage-aws-cli/).
+        Just type your custom url in the variable `AWS_ENDPOINT` For example, you can find the custom endpoint url for Scaleway on their [documentation](https://www.scaleway.com/en/docs/storage/object/api-cli/object-storage-aws-cli/).

 3. If you need to customize the job (stage, variables, ...) 👉 check the [jobs customization](/use-the-hub/#jobs-customization)